AppliedMechanicsLab/ENGN0310/CourseNotes/Traction/Introduction.md

-Therefore, albeit that denisty is a scalar, traction Secondly mass density is defined terms of unit volume, i.e.,
+Therefore, albeit that density is a scalar, traction Secondly mass density is defined terms of unit volume, i.e.,

   while traction is defined in terms of unit area.